chetanalotliker/compete-mongo/README.md

-Installation involved when creating this repo
+Installation involved when creating this repo (This is only one time)

 - npm init
 - npm install express --save